codelaborators-lets-code/fundamentals-of-web-design-curriculum/README.md

  - [W3 Schools: Social Media Icons](https://www.w3schools.com/howto/howto_css_social_media_buttons.asp)
  - [Linear Gradient Generator](https://cssgradient.io/)
  - [W3 Schools: Styling Images](https://www.w3schools.com/css/css3_images.asp)

+  - Here is the [Portfolio Demo CodePen]() that I created in the Video Demo above

  ## Congratulations
  Congratulations!
 You have made it to the end of this course.
 Remember, this is only a small intro to what is possible in the vast world of front end design.
 Go out and explore more resources on your own, or better yet, begin to explore JavaScript, a language that will enable your webpages to be much more dynamic and user friendly.
 Most importantly, just keep coding!